 When designing for AR/VR it’s important to incorporate additional features such as motion, images, sound and haptic perception (the process of recognizing objects through touch e.g. an iPhone vibration) combined with 3D environments.
 However, to make environments truly believable immersive factors such as temperature and smell need to be considered – e.g. the smell of leather in an AR/VR car environment.

 AR/VR designs must be intuitive by considering what function they’re going to be used for.
 We need to ask ourselves questions such as: would the user need to pick up an object in an AR/VR world or simply look at it?
 Interactions should match what people intend to do in reality.
 If a product needs to be picked up, 3D modeling is required to simulate this.
-Decisions also must be made regarding whether to remove outside world interference or not – e.g. background noise.
+Decisions also must be made regarding whether to remove outside world interference or not – e.g. a background noise.
 These interferences should reflect how users interact with products and visuals in real life.

 A benefit of AR/VR is the ability to allow movement.
 This means users can freely move about and discover an alternate world.
 However, AR/VR designs must set boundaries within their environments.
 These boundaries should ensure it isn’t possible to leave a physical or virtual testing zone.
 This will prevent injury in both physical or virtual worlds.